Wildcard Masks in ACLs Explained

 1 Network bit Ignore

-To ignore all network bits, in the wildcard mask, you have to use the value 1 at the place of each network bit while to match all host bits, you have to use the value 0 at the place of each host bit.
+To ignore all network bits in the wildcard mask, use the value one in place of each network bit.
+To match all host bits, use the value zero in the place of each host bit.

 Decimal value Binary value